ghc-proposals/ghc-proposals/0000-generalized-do-notation.rst

 Proposed Change Specification
 -----------------------------

-Two new type classes would be added to base,
+We propose adding a new extension, `-XGeneralizedDoNotation`.
+When this extension is enabled, two new type classes would be added to base,

 ::